JoeMartis/MO-Documentation/en_us/open_edx_course_authors/source/index.rst

-.. _Building and Running an Open edX Course:
+.. _Building and Running an MITx Online Course:

 ######################################################
-Building and Running an Open edX Course: Maple Release
+Building and Running an MITx Online Course: Maple Release
 ######################################################

 .. toctree::